HsiangHung/Machine_Learning_Note/Regression/README.md

 There are some assumptions associated with a linear regression model [[BUMC]][Simple Linear Regression], [[Genevieve Hayes]][The Pitfalls of Linear Regression and How to Avoid Them], [[Analytics Vidhya]][Going Deeper into Regression Analysis with Assumptions, Plots & Solutions]:

 * **Independence**: Observations are independent of each other, i.e. no **autocorrelation** in our output variable.
 The presence of autocorrelation in error terms drastically reduces model’s accuracy, and the estimated standard errors tend to underestimate the true standard error.
-Autocorrelation can be checked by Durbin – Watson (DW) statistic: DW = 2 implies no autocorrelation; 0 < DW < 2  positive autocorrelation; 2 < DW < 4 indicates negative autocorrelation.
+Use Durbin – Watson (DW) statistic to check autocorrelation: DW = 2 implies no autocorrelation; 0 < DW < 2  positive autocorrelation; 2 < DW < 4 indicates negative autocorrelation.
 You can also see residual vs time plot and look for the seasonal or correlated pattern in residual values [[Analytics Vidhya]][Going Deeper into Regression Analysis with Assumptions, Plots & Solutions].

 * **Linearity**: The relationship between X and the mean of Y is linear.
 Look for **residual vs fitted value** plots.
 To fix this, you can include polynomial terms (`X`, `X^2`, `X^3`) or interaction terms in your model to capture the non-linear effect (credit from [[Analytics Vidhya]][Going Deeper into Regression Analysis with Assumptions, Plots & Solutions]).